dolfies/retroflag-picase/README.md

 #### **Multi Switch Shutdown**
 with advanced shutdown features for more natural behaviour:
 * If you press restart if emulator is currently running, then you will be kicked back to ES main menu
-* If you press restart in ES main screen, ES will be restartet (no reboot!), good for quick saving metadata or internal saves.
+* If you press restart in ES main screen, ES will be restarted (no reboot!), good for quick saving metadata or internal saves.
 * If you press power-off then Raspberry will shutdown

 All metadata is always saved